TheMagician is the online pen name of Kay B., a young college student and small business owner who doubles as a freelance writer

 How Much Do Pet Sitters Make?

 Like I said earlier, pet sitting can be very profitable.
-Pet sitters who work for themselves can make anywhere from $10,000 to over $100,000 depending on the services offered, price range, and number of clients they service.
+Pet sitters who work for themselves can make anywhere from $10,000 to over $100,000 depending on the services offered, price range, and the number of clients they serve.
 On average, pet sitters make around $20,000 to $35,000 per year.

-Obviously, if you want to become a pet sitter then you've got to love animals.
-There's no getting around that -- if you're meticulous about cat fur embedding itself into your cashmere sweater, or your favorite pair of shoes getting pee'd on (it happens), then move on.
+Obviously, if you want to become a pet sitter, you've got to love animals.
+There's no getting around that.
+If you're meticulous about cat fur embedding itself into your cashmere sweater, or your favorite pair of shoes getting peed on (it happens), then move on.
 First of all, what are you doing wearing those things?
 Pet sitting is a dirty job, and you've got to dress accordingly!

-Now if you're okay with a few scratches here and there, don't mind dog breath and love long walks and loving on furry friends, then you're in the clear... with the pets, anyway.
+Now, if you're okay with a few scratches here and there, don't mind dog breath and love long walks and loving on furry friends, you're in the clear. . .with the pets, anyway.
 While you'll be mostly dealing with animals, you can't forget your human clients either.
 They're the ones that pay you!

 Job Description and Details

 There's also a lot of running around involved, especially between pet sits.
-If you live in a densely populated city, you may be able to foot it around town just fine, but having a car is going to be necessary at time (if not most of the time).
-I look at this as a perk -- who doesn't love driving around and listening to music?
+If you live in a densely populated city, you may be able to foot it around town just fine, but having a car is going to be necessary at times (if not most of the time).
+I look at this as a perk: Who doesn't love driving around and listening to music?